Week 1 (Jan 14 - 16)

 There will be a comprehensive final examination on week 17.

-Here is a copy of the final exam from the spring of 2021.
+Here is the final exam from Spring, 2024.

 Physics 1